Southern France Road Trip 2026: Route, Map & Provence

 Hidden gems of southern France: villages and towns without tourist crowds

-Besides the classic sights, there are numerous other attractions in southern France.
-Insider tips, places that even the French hardly know.
-Here are my personal favorites from 3 road trips through the region:
+Besides the classic tourist attractions, southern France has numerous hidden gems that even the French themselves hardly know about.
+Here are my personal favorites from three road trips through the region:

 1. Moustiers-Sainte-Marie (Verdon): A tiny village clinging to the rocks, with a golden star stretched across the gorge on an iron chain (legend: a knight promised the star upon his return from the Crusades).
 Entrance to the Grand Canyon du Verdon.

-3. Èze Village (between Nice and Monaco): Hexagonal village on a 429-meter rock, 30 km east of Nice.
-The Jardin Exotique The summit offers one of the most beautiful views on the entire Côte d'Azur.
+3. Èze Village (between Nice and Monaco): A hexagonal village perched atop a 429-meter-high rock, 30 km east of Nice.
+The Jardin Exotique at the summit offers one of the most beautiful views on the entire French Riviera.
 Go early in the morning (before 9 a.m.), otherwise the crowds are unbearable.

-4. Les Baux-de-Provence: Rock village with the Château des Baux, a medieval ruin.
-Right next to it the Carrières de Lumières – old limestone quarries that are repurposed as immersive light shows (14 € entry, changing themes such as Van Gogh, Monet).
+4. Les Baux-de-Provence: A hilltop village with the Château des Baux, a medieval ruin.
+Right next to it are the Carrières de Lumières – old limestone quarries repurposed as immersive light shows (14 € entrance fee, changing themes such as Van Gogh, Monet).

-6. Gorges du Verdon: The "Grand Canyon of Europe", 700 m deep, with turquoise blue water.
-Route des Crêtes (D952) offers the most spectacular views – a 23 km loop trail with 14 viewpoints.
-Kayaking and climbing are possible down in the canyon.
+6. Gorges du Verdon: The "Grand Canyon of Europe," 700 m deep, with turquoise water.
+The Route des Crêtes (D952) offers the most spectacular views – a 23 km circular route with 14 viewpoints.
+Kayaking and climbing are possible at the bottom of the canyon.

 7. Marseille Le Panier: The oldest quarter of Marseille, a small Mediterranean village within the city.
 Colorful streets, street art, small bistros.
-Mostly ignored by tourists because they only Notre-Dame-de-la-Garde Do it.
+Mostly ignored by tourists who only visit Notre-Dame-de-la-Garde.
 Le Panier is the real Marseille.

 8. Cassis Calanque d'En-Vau: The most spectacular of the Calanques.
-Not accessible by car – 2-hour hike from the parking lot of the Presqu'île, Climbing sections at the end.
-Once you reach the beach, you'll see why: 100-meter-high white cliffs, turquoise water, 30 meters of sand.
+Not accessible by car – a 2-hour hike from the Presqu'île car park, with some scrambling sections at the end.
+Once you reach the beach, you'll see why: 100-meter-high white cliffs, turquoise water, and 30 meters of sand.
 A natural wonder.

 Best time to travel to the South of France and A7 safety: Practical tips

-The best time to travel for a road trip in the South of France It depends heavily on your preferences.
+The best time to travel to the South of France for a road trip depends heavily on your preferences.
 The region has a Mediterranean climate with hot, dry summers and mild, wet winters.
 Here are the months in detail:

-- April to May: 18–24 °C, green Provence, blooming mimosa (April), not yet crowded.
+- April to May: 18–24 °C, green Provence, mimosa blossoms (April), not yet crowded.
 Ideal for hiking and village tours.

-- July to August: 28–35 °C (sometimes 40+), peak lavender month (July), but overcrowded.
+- 28–35 °C (sometimes 40+), peak lavender month (July), but overcrowded.
 Campsites are 40% more expensive, towns are packed.
 Only recommended for people who absolutely want to see lavender fields.

 - September: 22–28 °C, grape harvest underway, summer visitors gone, perfect weather.
 My #2 favorite.